benshope/PyOpenCL-Tutorial/README.md

 ## About The Tutorial

-I am writing this tutorial because PyOpenCL is an awe-inspiring creative combination.
+I am writing this tutorial because PyOpenCL is an awe-inspiring combination of tools.
 Python allows total clarity-of-expression while OpenCL provides access to all the power modern hardware can deliver.
 Together these two languages are a double-bladed lightsaber in a world of butter knives.

 # Index